 Challenging yourself physically and gaining resilience through experience

-Therefore, areas of the School that contribute to this area of wellbeing are: the Nurses, PE, House Competitions, The Duke of Edinburgh Award, First and Second Year Camp, Endeavour
+Therefore, areas of the School that contribute to this area of wellbeing are: the Nurses, PE, House Competitions, The Duke of Edinburgh Award, Year 7 and Year 8 Camp, Endeavour

 The School will seek to expand opportunities for students to physically challenge themselves in this way.